kevintuhumury/dashing-errbit/README.md

 # Errbit Dashing widget

 Errbit widget for [Dashing](http://shopify.github.com/dashing), which shows the number of unresolved errors for a specified project.
 [Errbit](http://errbit.github.io/errbit/) is an open source, self-hosted error catcher.
 In other words a tool for collecting and managing errors from other applications.
+Depending on the number of projects you've added, it will 'slide' through them (if you've got more than one).
 An example of the widget can be viewed [below](https://github.com/kevintuhumury/dashing-errbit#preview).

 ## Dependencies